maybeetree/podman-play/README.md

     is a collection of Dockerfiles for various apps that have been crafted with the same level of paranoia as this script

+## Copyright

+You should have received a copy of the CC0 Public Domain Dedication along with this software.
+If not, see http://creativecommons.org/publicdomain/zero/1.0/.

+COPYLEFT 🄯 2025 MAYBETREE ALL WRONGS DESERVED.